-TIHL and EIL are parties to a shareholders agreement on the terms described below, which governs the relations between the parties in relation to the governance of the Company and its subsidiaries, limits the rights of either party to transfer Ordinary Shares to any person other than to an affiliate or the other party (other than in offerings to the public made on the same terms by both shareholders) and prohibits any party from acquiring Ordinary Shares, including GDRs, from the public unless such acquisition is pro rata to such party's existing shareholdings.
+TIHL and EIL are parties to a shareholders agreement (which they intend to amend and restate) on the terms described below, which governs the relations between the parties in relation to the governance of the Company and its Russian subsidiaries, limits the rights of either party to transfer Ordinary Shares to any person other than to an affiliate or the other party (other than in offerings to the public made on the same terms by both shareholders) and prohibits any party from acquiring Ordinary Shares, including GDRs, from the public unless such acquisition is pro rata to such party's existing shareholdings.

-The Shareholders Agreement provides that the business of the Company will be conducted on the basis of sound commercial profit making principles with the aim of generating the maximum maintainable profits available for distribution.
-With respect to the Board of the Company, it provides for the nomination and appointment to the Board of three directors by TIHL and two directors by EIL, as well as the appointment of two independent directors.
-With respect to the board of the Russian subsidiaries, it provides for the nomination and appointment to such boards of five directors by TIHL and two directors by EIL.
-The general director of the Russian subsidiaries is to be appointed by EIL and the chief financial officer by TIHL.
+The Shareholders Agreement, when amended, will provide that the business of the Company will be conducted on the basis of sound commercial profit-making principles with the aim of generating the maximum maintainable profits available for distribution.
+With respect to the Board of the Company, it will provide for the nomination and appointment to the Board of three directors by TIHL and two directors by EIL, as well as the appointment of two independent directors.
+With respect to the board of the Russian subsidiaries, it will provide for the nomination and appointment to such boards of five directors by TIHL and two directors by TIHL and two directors by EIL.
+The general director of the Russian subsidiaries will be appointed by EIL and the chief financial officer by TIHL.
 Certain matters with respect to subsidiaries of the Company, such as the amending of constitutional documents, reorganisations, liquidations, dividends, disposals of shares, establishing new subsidiaries and electing and terminating the chief executive officer and any director require the approval of both TIHL and EIL.
 It is also envisaged that each of them will not vote to approve, without the approval of the other, any amendments to the Company's constitutional documents, any proposal to wind up or liquidate the Company or any proposal to seek relief for the Company under any bankruptcy, insolvency or similar law.
-The provisions of the Shareholders Agreement do not apply to the governance and business of BTS which is covered by a shareholders agreement between its shareholders, which hold respectively 90% and 10% of a holding company that owns 100% of BTS.
+The provisions of the Shareholders Agreement will not apply to the governance and business of BTS which is expected to be covered by a shareholders agreement between Ingulana Holdings Limited, the holding company for BTS, and its minority shareholder.

-The Shareholders Agreement permits the sale of all a party's interest to a third party (or, if less than all, an amount not less than at least 30 per cent. of all the issued Ordinary Shares), subject to the rights of first refusal and tag along rights as well as the third party agreeing to be bound by the Shareholders Agreement.
+The Shareholders Agreement in its current form permits, and as amended and restated will continue to permit, the sale of all a party's interest to a third party (or, if less than all, an amount not less than at least 30 per cent. of all the issued Ordinary Shares), subject to the rights of first refusal and tag along rights as well as the third party agreeing to be bound by the Shareholders Agreement.
 If a party proposes to sell to a third party, then each other party to the agreement has a right of first refusal to acquire the selling party's interests at the third party price.
 In addition, such other party, if it does not exercise its right of first refusal, has tag along rights to require, as a condition to the sale to the third party, that such third party also acquire its interest on the same terms.
 The agreement also includes a "shoot out" provision under which, if one party offers to buy out the other party's interest at a specified price, such other party has the option of either accepting that offer or acquiring the offering party's interest at the same price as provided in the initial offering party's offer.